 The LSU National Organization of Minority Architecture Students (NOMAS) started an initiative called Light A Fire in 2012.
 Students wanted to get involved with helping to motivate young minority students to pursue careers in design fields.
-Today NOMAS LSU students at least three high schools with predominately minority students per year, visiting the schools to host workshops that expose Louisiana youth to design.
+Today NOMAS LSU students visit at least three high schools with predominately minority students per year, hosting workshops that expose Louisiana youth to design.
 This year, LSU students have visited local high schools in Baton Rouge and New Orleans.

 Visiting the schools is fun and inspiring, and a great experience for both the high school students and LSU NOMAS members, said Cecilia Gomes, BArch student and NOMAS vice president & chair of Light A Fire.
 “The students are always super excited and ready to create.
 Seeing these students so fired up about design is motivating for everyone involved, reminding us of that spark that got us interested in design.”

 “Fifth year student Cecilia Gomes did an awesome job chairing this year’s Light A Fire initiative,” said Dana Mitchell, LSU School of Architecture recruiting & administrative program coordinator, and NOMAS advisor.
 She visits the high schools with the students, to help create connections with local educators and spread awareness about the LSU School of Architecture.
 Undergraduate coordinator and architecture instructor Kristen Kelsch also works with the students with project ideas for the high schoolers.

 The focus of the Light A Fire school visits is a hands-on challenge, which allows the students to be creative and take charge of the design process, Gomes said.
 The high school students are split into teams and design a space with NOMAS group advisors, who work with them to conceptualize and present ideas.
 “By doing this exercise the students are not only exposed to the design, but also how architecture can effect change within their community.”